sassoftware/sas-container-recipes/.github/ISSUE_TEMPLATE/suggest-improvement.md

 ---
 name: Suggest Improvement
-about: Suggest an improvement for this project
+about: Propose an enhancement to this project
 title: ''
 labels: enhancement
 assignees: ''